-America's Best Cities: Seattle, Washington
+America's Best Cities: Atlanta, Georgia

 Before the seven Tour victories and the yellow bracelets.
 Before Sheryl Crow, the bestselling books, and the doping allegations.
 Before the comeback, there was a comeback.
 Ten years ago this month, Lance Armstrong was a little-known cancer survivor who showed up at the Tour de France.
 And no one had any idea what would happen next.